bikeshaving/crank/website/blog/2020-10-13-writing-crank-from-scratch.md

 ## Step 10: Accessing DOM Nodes

 You may have noticed that the `refresh()` method already returns the actual DOM node or nodes which components render.
-One of the goals of Crank is to be a framework which makes it easy to do raw DOM operations; for many use-cases, it’s just easier to get your hands dirty and mutate the DOM by hand, even if you still want to use components and virtual elements for most situations.
+One of the goals of Crank is to be a framework which makes it easy to do raw DOM operations.
+For many use-cases, it’s just easier to get your hands dirty and mutate the DOM by hand, even if you still want to use components and virtual elements for most situations.
 To that extent, we’ll add some more ways for users to access DOM nodes.

 First, we’ll take advantage of an advanced feature of generator functions.
 The `next()` method of generator objects can optionally take an argument which will be “passed into” the generator as the result of the `yield` operation.
 For example, we can elaborate on the fibonacci number generator we saw previously by allowing the caller to pass in a truthy value to reset the sequence.